djdrysdale/digital-garden/notes/≈ Webb - The Signals are Talking.md

 ---
-Title: The Signals Are Talking by Amy Webb
+title: The Signals Are Talking by Amy Webb
-Date: 2021-02-26
+date: 2021-02-26
-Description: Amy Webb's methodology for spotting trends and discerning the future.
+description: Amy Webb's methodology for spotting trends and discerning the future.
-Tags: literature
+tags: literature
 ---